 Moving outward, a 6-mm thick acrylic shield prevented discharge to the grounded vacuum vessel.
-A solenoid-activated Fe-55 sources periodically irradiated the detector with 5.9 keV X-rays to calibrate the gas gain.
+A solenoid-activated 55Fe sources periodically irradiated the detector with 5.9 keV X-rays to calibrate the gas gain.
 A cylindrical stainless-steel vacuum vessel with interior dimensions ~2 ft by ~3 ft surrounded the entire apparatus, see Figure 8.

 Figure 8 - The BDX-DRIFT-0.3m NITPC inside the vacuum vessel below the HHV feedthrough at the back.
-The Fe-55 source is seen on the left at the front.
+The 55Fe source is seen on the left at the front.
 The cathode readouts are shown on the bottom and right.

-Finally, a custom-built gas system mixed evaporated $CS_2$ with $O_2$ to provide the requisite 40 Torr $CS_2$ + 1 Torr $O_2$ gas mixture to the vacuum vessel.
-After flowing through the vacuum vessel, the bulk of the $CS_2$ was captured by pumping it to the bottom of a stainless-steel waste canister where it liquefied under several centimeters of water.
-Any remaining $CS_2$ was captured in a carbon trap.
-A browser-based control system enabled remote control of the detector and also provided feedback on a number of channels (pressure, voltage, current etc.)

-at a rate of 1 sample every 4 seconds.
+Finally, a custom-built gas system mixed evaporated CS_2 with O_2 to provide the requisite 40 Torr $CS_2 + 1$ Torr O_2 gas mixture to the vacuum vessel.
+After flowing through the vacuum vessel, the bulk of the CS_2 was captured by pumping it to the bottom of a stainless-steel waste canister where it liquefied under several centimeters of water.
+Any remaining CS_2 was captured in a carbon trap.
+A browser-based control system enabled remote control of the detector and also provided feedback on a number of channels (pressure, voltage, current etc.) at a rate of 1 sample every 4 s.
 As can be seen in Figure 9 the entire system (vacuum vessel, gas system, electronics rack etc.) was on wheels to provide portability.